If you have SIJ dysfunction, this is a really important concept for you to understand.

 Even though the SI joint is not intended to have a lot of motion, those few millimeters of motions serve a lot of important functions in terms of our ability to move overall.

-Healthy, functional SI joints allow us to:
+Having healthy, functional SI joints allows us to:

 A) Move our legs through their full range of motion as we walk

-B) Absorb some of the force that comes from each leg hitting the ground as we take steps
+B) Absorb some of the force that comes from each leg hitting the ground as we take steps.